amit94ece/la-crime-dynamics-analysis/README.md

 7. Evaluates the model using various metrics.
 8. Visualizes feature importance and predicted probabilities.

+The `decision-tree-classifier-part-I.py` script implements a Decision Tree Classifier to predict Part I offenses.
+It performs the following steps:

+1. Loads the processed data
+2. Prepares features and target variables
+3. Splits data into training and testing sets
+4. Trains a decision tree classifier model
+5. Makes predictions on the test set
+6. Evaluates model performance using accuracy metrics
+7. Visualizes the decision tree structure
+8. Generates feature importance plot

+The decision tree model provides an interpretable alternative to the gradient boosting classifier, allowing for easy visualization of the decision-making process in classifying Part I offenses.

 ## Output

 The scripts generate the following outputs:

 1. `processed_crime_data_2010_2023.gpkg`: A GeoPackage file containing the cleaned and processed crime data.
 2. `crime_summary_table.html`: An HTML file with a summary table of yearly crime statistics.

 3. Multiple plots displayed during script execution:
    - Yearly time series plots
    - Hourly analysis plots